shonfeder/dune.wiki-fork/dev-meeting-2026-05-27.md

   3. Configurable lazy or eager updates: Make it possible for users to choose whether they want eager updates (every time dune build runs) or lazy (when they request, or dependencies change)
   4. Update only in specific intervals: Don't update from opam-repo on every build, do it in an interval like one day or two days, etc.
   5. Updates running in the background: Without interrupting user commands, updates can happen in the background.

-  - Robin:
-    - Agreed that the automated updates between builds is not good
-    - You don't want your build getting fixed between two different invocations
-    - Also this is the model used elsewhere so it is easily understood
-  - Shon shared context on some things that put us in a slightly different position than other ecosystems